sogeuni/contents/_abs/system.md

 **chroot**

 CHange ROOT directory.
 Normally commands are fetched from [[internal-variables#^PATHREF|$PATH]], relative to /, the default _root directory_.
 This changes the _root_ directory to a different one (and also changes the working directory to there).
-This is useful for security purposes, for instance when the system administrator wishes to restrict certain users, such as those [[communications#^TELNETREF|telnetting]] in, to a secured portion of the filesystem (this is sometimes referred to as confining a guest user to a "chroot jail").
+This is useful for security purposes, for instance when the system administrator wishes to restrict certain users, such as those [[communications-commands#^TELNETREF|telnetting]] in, to a secured portion of the filesystem (this is sometimes referred to as confining a guest user to a "chroot jail").
 Note that after a **chroot**, the execution path for system binaries is no longer valid.

 A **chroot /opt** would cause references to /usr/bin to be translated to /opt/usr/bin.
 Likewise, **chroot /aaa/bbb /bin/ls** would redirect future instances of **ls** to /aaa/bbb as the base directory, rather than / as is normally the case.
 An **alias XX 'chroot /aaa/bbb ls'** in a user's [[sample-bashrc.html|~/.bashrc]] effectively restricts which portion of the filesystem she may run command "XX" on.

 The **chroot** command is also handy when running from an emergency boot floppy (**chroot** to /dev/fd0), or as an option to **lilo** when recovering from a system crash.
-Other uses include installation from a different filesystem (an [[filearchiv#^RPMREF|rpm]] option) or running a readonly filesystem from a CD ROM.
+Other uses include installation from a different filesystem (an [[file-and-archiving-commands#^RPMREF|rpm]] option) or running a readonly filesystem from a CD ROM.
 Invoke only as _root_, and use with care.

 |   |   |
 |---|---|